metafates/saiga/README.md

 ## TODO

 - Proper input handling.
-Right now it's very basic and does not handle any key modifiers, like ctrl, nor function keys, e.g. arrows.
+Right now it's very basic and does not handle some key sequences.
 Mouse support is planned too (including text selection).
 - Basic configuration
 - Fix renderer issues, like rects overflowing each other